qutip/HierarchicalEOM.jl/docs/src/examples/quick_start.md

 ρ = getRho(ados_steady)
 ```

-One of the great features of `Heom.jl` is that we allow users to not only considering the density operator of the reduced
+One of the great features of `HEOM.jl` is that we allow users to not only considering the density operator of the reduced
 state but also easily take high-order terms into account without struggling in finding the indices (see [Auxiliary Density Operators](@ref doc-ADOs) and [Hierarchy Dictionary](@ref doc-Hierarchy-Dictionary) for more details).
 ### Expectation Value
 We can now compare the results obtained from `evolution` and `SteadyState`: